Dorabji Tata: Death

-Meherbai Tata died of leukaemia in 1931 at the age of 52.
+Meherbai Tata died of leukaemia in 1931 at the age of 72.
 Shortly after her death, Dorabji established the Lady Tata Memorial Trust to advance study of diseases of the blood.

 On 11 March 1932, one year after Meherbai's death and shortly before his own, he established a trust fund which was to be used "without any distinction of place, nationality or creed", for the advancement of learning and research, disaster relief, and other philanthropic purposes.
 That trust is today known as the Sir Dorabji Tata Trust.
 Dorabji additionally provided the seed money to fund the setting up of India's premier scientific and engineering research institution, the Indian Institute of Science, Bangalore.
+He had earlier funded a major new building for the Department of Engineering, University of Cambridge.

 Dorabji died in Bad Kissingen, Germany, on 3 June 1932, at the age of 73.
 He is buried alongside his wife Meherbai in Brookwood Cemetery, Woking, England.
 They had no children.